ddterm/gnome-shell-extension-ddterm/docs/Debug.md

 A helper script [`tools/run_nested_shell.py`] launches GNOME Shell in a window ("nested" mode), in an isolated (temporary) environment.
-It also installs the extension package into that environment automatically.
+It also installs the extension bundle into that environment automatically.

     tools/run_nested_shell.py wayland-nested